What Can Someone Do With Your IP Address? What Your Internet Connection Says About You in 2025

 1. Emails

-If you fall into the hacker’s trap and send them an email, they only need to check the email header to see your IP address.
+If you fall into the hacker’s trap and send them an email, they need only check the email header to see your IP address.
 Yahoo Mail and Microsoft Outlook put the IP in the header.
 Gmail doesn’t display the IP in the header, but hackers can find it with the help of email header analyzers.

 2. Online Ads